codechito/hobby/README.md

 # Hobby
-It integrates my ideas to world
+It integrates my ideas to the world

 This is a manychat Template documentation and code, it will guide you on how to install and use the template.